gkowal/Particle-Acceleration-tutorial/README.md

 In the same directory, you will find several scripts written in python, which with the help of packages NumPy and Matplotlib generate evolution of some quantities, e.g. the energy distribution evolution shown below.

 ![](./energy_histogram.png "Particle Energy Distribution Evolution")

+**Tasks to do**: Using the provided data (e.g. files `time.fits.gz` and `energy.fits.gz`), analyze the final energy distribution of particles:
+- prepare the log-log plot of particle energy histogram,
+- determine the particle temperature by fitting the thermal distribution,
+- determine the inclination of the high energy tail.

+# Contact

+Grzegorz Kowal: <grzegorz.kowal@usp.br>